 - STEM and STEAM: Sadly, many teachers don’t get enough time to do much science and art during the school year.
 Now is a great time for STEM, STEAM, and project-based learning!

 - Create a Theme for Each Day: Make each day of the last week fun and special with a daily theme.
-Some ideas include: Silly Hat Day, Pajama Day, Backwards Day, School Spirit/Colors Day, Hawaiian Day, When I Grow Up Day (dress as what they want to be), Western Day, Hawaiian/Beach Day, Clash Day (dress in clashing outfits), Inside-Out Day, Fictional Character Day, Rainbow Day (wear as many colors as possible), and Plushie Day (everyone brings a stuffed animal).
+Some ideas include: Silly Hat Day, Pajama Day, Backwards Day, School Spirit/Colors Day, Hawaiian Day, When I Grow Up Day (dress as what they want to be), Western Day, Hawaiian/Beach Day, Clash Day (dress in clashing outfits), Inside-Out Day, Crazy Hair Day, Fictional Character Day, Rainbow Day (wear as many colors as possible), and Stuffed Animal Day (everyone brings a plushie).

 - Break Down the Classroom Together: Students will love shaving cream on desks to wash them, getting to take home bulletin board elements and other classroom items you are not planning to save for next year, and organizing manipulative and center materials.
 Here is a fun idea from Heather, a teacher in the Minds in Bloom Facebook Group: “We have to strip our walls.
 Instead of waiting until school is out, each day during the last week I take down just a few things.
 Then, we play ‘What’s Missing?’
 The kids love trying to figure it out.”